 What Are Muscle Cramps or Muscle Spasms?

-Muscle spasms, commonly known as muscle cramps, are involuntary contractions of one or more muscles.
+Muscle spasms, commonly known as muscle cramps, are sudden, involuntary contractions of one or more muscles.
 These painful sensations can occur due to overuse, dehydration, or electrolyte imbalances.
 Stretching, hydration, and proper nutrition can help prevent and alleviate muscle spasms.

 What Causes Muscle Spasms?